ishakumar98/website/docs/SYSTEM_OVERVIEW.md

 ## 🏗️ **System Architecture Overview**

 This document provides a complete understanding of how all systems work together in your portfolio website.
-It's designed to help future agents understand the architecture without breaking existing functionality.
+It's designed to help future developers understand the architecture without breaking existing functionality.

 ## 📋 **System Components**